nhsconnect/gpconnect/pages/accessrecord/accessrecord_clinical_scenarios.md

 ## Provide feedback ##

 To provide feedback or add your own use cases please contact GP Connect by sending  an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).

-Some early feedback on the May 2016 release of the GP Connect draft specification can be found on the [Openhealthhub Forum](https://www.openhealthhub.org/c/fhir-implementation){:target="_blank"} under the category of "FHIR Implementation".